Boost Student Literacy Skills with Questions for Reading Comprehension

 - Do the illustrations help you understand the story?

-- What parts of the story didn’t you understand?
-Go back and reread to make sense.
+- What parts of the story did you need help understanding?

 - Why did you stop reading?